 It's only a temporary peace.

-The U.S. military was incompetent, couldn't protect these tribes from Al Qaeda.
+The U.S. military was incompetent, couldn't protect these tribes from al-Qaeda.

 You can't protect us.

-We're gonna protect ourselves.
+We're going to protect ourselves.

 It's absurd.